kviswanath-microsoft/azure-docs/articles/storage/files/assign-azure-role-data-access.md

 - A data access role, such as **Storage File Data SMB Share Reader** or **Storage File Data SMB Share Contributor**
 - The Azure Resource Manager **Reader** role

-To assign a role scoped to a fiel share or a storage account, you should specify a string containing the scope of the resource for the `-Scope` parameter.
+To assign a role scoped to a file share or a storage account, you should specify a string containing the scope of the resource for the `-Scope` parameter.
 This action conforms to the principle of least privilege, an information security concept in which a user is given the minimum level of access required to perform their job functions.
 This practice reduces the potential risk of accidental or intentional damage that unnecessary privileges can bring about.

 The scope for a file share is in the form: